Obama 2012

 The launch coincided with a plummet in bounce rate and big boost in pages/visit.

 Most of the work volunteers were doing on Dashboard involved reporting and recording data so that regional managers could easily see which teams or team members were performing well and which needed shoring up.
-The challenge in designing the interface was that the information shown varied widely in complexity based on the "rank" of the volunteer.
-Below is a goal setting interface for a manager of an entire region.
-The controllable graph points allowed them to distribute segments of an overall goal week-by-week in order to arrive at a predetermined total.
+The tricky part was that what you saw on Dashboard depended heavily on where you sat in the org.
+Below is the goal-setting view for a regional manager — draggable points on a graph let them spread a total goal across weeks however made sense for their team.

 An online tool for tracking outreach goals for field teams